 For Complaints against Students

-The Title IX Coordinator will send the appeal to the Dean of Students for review and determination.
+The Title IX Coordinator will send the appeal to the Vice President, Strategic Initiatives for review and determination.

 For Complaints against Faculty or Staff